ekcasey/tw_ac_vagrant_workshop/README.md

 ###  Setting Up Test Kitchen

 To borrow directly from the test-kitchen project 'Test Kitchen is an integration tool for developing and testing infrastructure code and software on isolated target platforms'.
 What this means is that test-kitchen is the glue that holds our toolchain together.
-The kitchen command line tool allows you to create virtual machines using vagrant or another driver, upload your cookbook and its dependencies to that machine using berkshelf, apply your cookbook using chef, and then verify the state of the machine using minitest or another testing framework (we won't actaully try testing today).
+The kitchen command line tool allows you to create virtual machines using vagrant or another driver, upload your cookbook and its dependencies to that machine using berkshelf, apply your cookbook using chef, and then verify the state of the machine using minitest or another testing framework (we won't actually try testing today).
 We have already configured test-kitchen for this project, But lets take a moment to look at the key pieces of the .kitchen.yml file...

 ```yml
 driver: